-The Schalke defender is set to sign for Arsenal on a free transfer and Goal gets the lowdown on what qualities he will bring to the Gunners
+The defender will move to the Emirates Stadium on a free transfer and Goal gets the lowdown on what qualities he will bring to the Gunners

-Arsenal look to have beaten the likes of Chelsea, Juventus and Manchester City in the race to sign Sead Kolasinac.
+Arsenal have beaten the likes of Chelsea, Juventus and Manchester City in the race to sign Sead Kolasinac.

 The 23-year-old Bosnia & Herzegovina international has attracted interest from clubs across Europe following a series of impressive performances for Bundesliga giants Schalke this season.

-Kolasinac is a versatile defender who predominantly plays at left-back but can also be deployed in defensive midfielder or centre back, with his arrival likely to displace the out-of-form Nacho Monreal on the left flank.
+Kolasinac is a versatile defender who predominantly plays at left-back but can also be deployed in defensive midfield or centre-back, with his arrival likely to displace the out-of-form Nacho Monreal on the left flank.

 Goal has taken a look at Kolasinac’s strengths, weaknesses and what he’ll bring to the Premier League side next season.